-RDA is delivered through a national network of 52 committees and has redefined the role that the organisation plays in the delivery of regional development and is funded by the federal government through the Department of Infrastructure, Transport, Regional Development and Communications to represent the federal government for regional development.
+RDA is delivered through a national network of 53 committees and has redefined the role that the organisation plays in the delivery of regional development and is funded by the federal government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts to represent the federal government for regional development.

 The RDA Charter (the Charter) sets out the Australian Government’s priorities for the activities of the Committees and supports the long-term priorities of government to grow Australia’s regions, and is aligned to the value proposition of Committees.

 The Charter was refreshed in October 2020, and comprises the following four points for Committees:

 a) Facilitate regional economic development outcomes, investment, jobs and local procurement

 b) Promote greater regional awareness of an engagement with Australian Government policies, grant programs and research